-The yellow status is calculated and specifically reflected by the scores that appear in Section 2.3 IV&V Detailed Assessment Scorecard, Project Areas: General Project Management page 20, Time Management page 22, and Scope Management page 24.
+The yellow status is calculated and specifically reflected by the scores that appear in Section 2.3 IV&V Detailed Assessment Scorecard, Project Areas: General Project Management page 18, Time Management page 19, and Scope Management page 21.

 As reported previously, activities in support of the July 2021 implementation of the CMS Wave are underway in parallel with activities for Central Wave, Payroll Wave, Departmental Wave, and production-support and user-support operations.
 IV&V monitors and assesses working dynamics, throughput and quality of deliverables and work products according to schedule, and team morale as complexity and workloads increase dramatically.
-Additionally, IV&V assesses interactions between the Project and state agencies, enterprise partners, and third-party partners.

 IV&V continues to closely examine the contributing factors affecting detailed scoring and project area ratings to determine where the Project has adopted or should adopt compensating measures to reduce risk and avoid issues.
-This includes actions within the Project organization, the Department of Financial Services (DFS), the Executive Steering Committee, and agencies statewide.
+This includes actions within the Project organization, the Department of Financial Services, the Executive Steering Committee, and agencies statewide.
 Key indicators include, project deadlines, quality standards, staff morale and turnovers, agency participation and feedback.